daddykev/stardust-distro/README.md

 ## 🤝 Contributing

 We welcome contributions!
-With Phase 2 80% complete, we especially need help with:
+With Phases 1-4 complete, we especially need help with:

-### Immediate Needs (Phase 2 Completion)
+### Immediate Needs (Phase 5 Start)
-- 🔧 Bulk operations UI implementation
+- 🔧 Plugin architecture design
-- 🎨 Performance optimizations
+- 🎨 Plugin marketplace UI/UX
-- 🧪 Testing the release creation flow
+- 🧪 Testing the complete delivery flow
-- 📝 Documentation for new features
+- 📝 Documentation for all features

-### Upcoming Priorities (Phase 3)
-- 🎵 ERN generation logic
-- 🔗 DDEX Workbench API integration
-- 📋 ERN validation rules
-- 🖼️ ERN preview UI

 ### For Plugin Developers
 Start thinking about plugins you'd like to build!
 The Plugin SDK and marketplace infrastructure will be available in Phase 5, but you can: